mhausenblas/katacoda-scenarios/linkerd2/setup-control-plane.md

-Now that you have the CLI running locally, it’s time to install the Linkerd2 control plane onto your Kubernetes cluster.
-Don’t worry if you already have things running on this cluster—the control plane will be installed in a separate `linkerd` namespace where it can easily be removed.
+It’s time to install the control plane onto your Kubernetes cluster.
+We will install the control plan in a dedicated `linkerd` namespace where it can easily be removed.
+Ready?
+Here we go:

 `linkerd install | kubectl apply -f -`{{execute}}

-This generates a Kubernetes config, and pipes it to `kubectl`, which then applies the config to your Kubernetes cluster.
+Above generates a bunch of Kubernetes resources and pipes it to `kubectl` which then applies it to your Kubernetes cluster.

-Let's wait until everything is up and running, which may take up to a minute.
+Let's wait until everything is up and running, which may take a minute or so.
 An easy way to do that is the following (hint: use `CTRL+C` to stop the `watch` command to updating you once you see all pods in the `Running` status):

 `watch kubectl --namespace=linkerd get po -l linkerd.io/control-plane-ns=linkerd`{{execute}}